setavenger/BIP0352-light-client-specification/README.md

 - txid
 - vout
 - value
-- scriptpubkey (should we use x-only pubKeys instead?
-Same for filters) [can't map a found output to a utxo then]
+- scriptPubKey (should we use x-only pubKeys instead?)
 - spent (as long as a transaction has not fully spent all its taproot outputs we cannot remove them from the outputs_to_check.
 Technically this can be checked by the wallet software but it would be VERY helpful to always just provide this information)